0406 432 691

 1. Clear the Old User List

 Once you have access, go to the “Users” list in the app.
-Make sure only you and your family are there.
-Sometimes old neighbors or cleaners still have access from the previous owner.
+Make sure only you and your family are there, because old access may have been given to other people such as cleaners, trades, or family friends.
+Some permissions or codes may still be stored in the system even if they no longer live there.
+You can sort the user list in the app mentally by who still needs access and who should be removed first.
 Wiping this list is the only way to be 100% sure you are the only one who can enter your home.

 2. Take Over the Payments

 Ajax itself is free, but the SIM card inside the hub might need a small monthly payment to stay active.
-If the old owner cancels their payment, your alarm won’t be able to call you in an emergency.
+If the old owner cancels their payment or the SIM service stops working, your alarm may not be able to make calls or send alerts in an emergency.
+This is especially relevant if the original purchase included a managed SIM plan from the installer.
 We can help you check the SIM status and move it to your own bank account so you never lose protection.

 3. Reset Your Alerts